Newsletter

 Jonathan S. Tobin.
 Photo by Tzipora Lifchitz.

-The event will take place following services and a communal kiddush and will feature a discussion titled “How the Media Helped 21st-Century Antisemitism Go Viral.”
-Tobin, a senior contributor to The Federalist and commentator on U.S. politics, foreign policy and Jewish affairs, will examine how narratives surrounding Israel and the Jewish people have evolved and the role both traditional and digital media have played in amplifying them.
+Tobin, also a senior contributor to The Federalist and commentator on U.S. politics, foreign policy and Jewish affairs, will examine how narratives surrounding Israel and the Jewish people have evolved, as well as the role that both traditional and digital media have played in amplifying them.

 Founded by Rabbi Ethan and Gabby Stein, East Side Minyan has quickly established itself as part of that momentum.
 What began as a small Friday-night gathering has developed into a consistent and energetic communal presence, attracting a diverse mix of young professionals, couples and families.

-By hosting events that combine serious conversation with accessible community engagement, the synagogue continues to expand its role as both a religious and intellectual center within the neighborhood.
+By hosting events that combine serious conversation with accessible community engagement, the synagogue continues to expand its role as a religious and intellectual center within the neighborhood.

 About & contact the publisher